ClayDowling/CodeRace/README.md

     sudo npm install -g karma-cli

-Create accounts on the client machines with no password.  "coderacer" is a fine login.
+Create an account on the client machines with no password.  "coderacer" is a fine login.
 On OSX, you will need to create the account with a password, then set the password to blank.

-Install nodejs (see node.js for details).
+Install nodejs (see [http://node.js]() for details).

 ### As the coderacer User